-Sets the output failure value for lout#1.
+Fail ValSets the output failure value for lout#1.
 When Fail Out above is set to ON, this function sets value of the current loop under a FAIL condition.
+When the Relay Option Board is installed, the display will read Fail Out #1.
 The output may be forced to any current value between 4-20 mA.